-What could be better on a Sunday morning than a warm cup of freshly brewed coffee and a delicious waffle?
+What could be better on a Sunday morning than a warm cup of freshly brewed coffee and the perfect waffle?
 Nothing, really.
-Fortunately, you can recreate your favorite Sunday waffle brunch scene by getting yourself a waffle maker.
+Fortunately, you can recreate your favorite Sunday waffle brunch scene by getting yourself the best waffle maker on the market.

-This is a kitchen staple for any pastry lover.
-It’s affordable, easy to use, easy to clean up, and they’ll save you hundreds of dollars once you stop paying $10 for a plate of waffles you can make at home for under $2.
+Waffle makers are a kitchen staple for any pastry lover.
+They’re affordable, easy to use, easy to clean up, and they’ll save you hundreds of dollars once you stop paying $10 for a plate of waffles you can make at home for under $2.

 Today, we’re bringing you a list of the best waffle makers out there.
 We’ve included gadgets of all price ranges: no matter your budget, you’ll find a waffle iron for you on here.
 Stick around for our buying guide where we give you tips on how to find the best iron for your home.

-1) Presto 03510 Ceramic FlipSide Belgian Waffle Iron: Best Rated Waffle Maker
+1) Presto 03510 Ceramic FlipSide Classic Round Belgian Waffle Maker: Best Waffle Maker Overall

 Thanks to the 180-degree rotating design, you can evenly spread the batter using this unit.
 Lock the bottom and top of the iron together using the clasp and move the batter around.
 This will ensure your waffles get crispy on the outside, evenly browned, and tender on the inside.

 You don’t need to worry about burnt waffle batter getting stuck to the iron.
-This unit has a ceramic non-stick coating to make clean-up a breeze.
+This unit has a ceramic non-stick coating and a drip tray to make clean-up a breeze.

 Another handy feature is this iron’s built-in countdown timer.
 You’ll have to get used to figuring out how long your waffles will take to cook.
 But within a few tries, you’ll have nailed that and making waffles will become much easier.

-If you like the traditional Belgian waffle look, you’ll love this appliance.
+If you like the traditional Belgian-style waffle, you’ll love this appliance.
 The way the plates are designed and arranged allows you to make 7-inch waffles with four easy-to-cut sections.
 Instagrammable!

 When you’re not using the unit, you can lock it in the verticle position.
 This will make storing it way easier, especially if you don’t have much room in your cupboards or kitchen counter.